MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 Even, if the model is not that good, it may also create a random 28x28 sized image that won't be either of the numbers.

-However, if we use conditional GAN, we can actually choose which number we want to create.
+However, if we use conditional GAN, we can actually choose which number we want to generate.
 We don't have any access to the `z` value, but we can control the `y` value.
-We can choose which `y` value we want in our output ( in case of MNIST).
+We can choose which `y` value we want in our output ( in the case of MNIST dataset).

 Like MNIST, our model works in a similar pattern.
 If we choose a specific input, our generator will try to create density variation only for those specific input variables, not just a random output.
 It will create a believable output for those specific input values.